 “We need to get some research that will show ABC, so that we can beat vendor XYZ.”

 Vendors frequently seek to coopt or corrupt Brightwork Research & Analysis.
 Most vendors that reach out want free coverage or want to pay for flowery coverage.
-They will often attempt to leverage off of the reputation we have developed for providing accurate information to promote us to provide false information.
+They will often attempt to leverage the reputation we have developed to provide accurate information to promote us to provide false information.

 Gartner will provide exactly what vendors and consulting firms want — at a price.
 Vendors and consulting companies then prop up Gartner as a reliable source for research.
 It is a corrupt positive feedback loop.